floe/aoc22/README.md

 ### Day 21 (Monkey Math)

 Part 1 finally solved again at the first try 😅 Have a dict from name to class `Monkey`, which lists dependent monkeys on left and right side.
 Then repeatedly fill in the data from those monkeys that already have an answer, until you reach the "root" monkey.

+Part 2: a bit more involved, but instead of propagating data upwards to the root monkey, now propagate results downwards and invert the operators every time.